 man.
 But the court assumed that P was a successor to the life estate of L, even though L did not convey to P until three years after his right of redemption had expired.
 Therefore, when the court described P as "one who, except for the tax title, would own a life estate," 10 it breathed life into a conveyance which at the time of its execution was a nullity.
-For, by the court's own theory of tax titles, L's life estate had been extinguished by the state's issuance of tax title to X three years before L's conveyance to P. Since this conveyance was void, P received no estate thereby and was therefore under no duty to pay taxes at the time he purchased the tax title from X. The court conceded that X, the purchaser at the tax sale, "could have quieted his title as against the holder of the life estate and remainderman, or could have sold it to a stranger to the title who could have done so."
-12 But the court assumed that P was not such a stranger to the title because of the purported deed to P by L, the former life tenant.
-This assumption appears to be altogether unwarranted in view of the court's theory of tax titles.
-13
+For, by the court's own theory of tax titles, L's life estate had been extinguished by the state's issuance of tax title to X three years before L's conveyance to P.11 Since this conveyance was void, P received no estate thereby and was therefore under no duty to pay taxes at the time he purchased the tax title from X. The court conceded that X, the purchaser at the tax sale, "could have quieted his title as against the holder of the life estate and remainderman, or could have sold it to a stranger to the title because of the purported deed to P by L, the former life tenant.
+This assumption appears to be altogether unwarranted in view of the court's theory of tax titles.13